 UC San Diego School of Medicine’s vascular laboratory is established, becoming a prototype for others.
 Early work focuses on advancing non-invasive patient diagnostics through the use of ultrasonic probes on the skin.

-Dr. George Sato, a cell biologist, joins the faculty.
+Dr. Gordon Sato, a cell biologist, joins the faculty.
 His basic research on growth factors is key to the development of the chemotherapy drug Cetuximab (Erbitux).

 University Hospital’s pediatric ward, circa late-1960s to early 1970s.
 Credit: UC San Diego Library.

 Patient at University Hospital, circa 1971.
 Credit: UC San Diego Library

 Dr. Theodore Friedman, then a visiting scientist at the Salk Institute for Biological Sciences in La Jolla, and colleagues posit that gene therapy could be used to replace defective DNA in individuals with genetic conditions.

 The San Diego Poison Information Center, in partnership with the community and many volunteers, opens at UC San Diego Medical Center.
 It is the region’s first.

 School of Medicine commencement, first graduating class, 1972.
 Credit: UC San Diego Library.